 - List of student orientations organized by GECD and MISTI for their programs which can be made available more widely through advance enrollment

-- Copies of mandatory forms such as the MIT Risk Acknowledgement Form.
+- Copies of mandatory forms such as the Student Travel Risk Acknowledgement Form

 - The ICC sponsors regular information sessions presented by the GECD and MISTI (PDF) that discuss sending students abroad.
 Please check for upcoming and past information sessions.